mbenitezm/tibia-party-session/README.md

-# Tibia waste calculator
+# Tibia party session calculator

 ## Version 0.1.0

-Discord bot to calculate each party's member assigned loot amount after a waste or profit of a hunt
+Discord bot to calculate each party's member assigned share amount after a waste or profit of a hunt

 # Bot link